Yorkshire, England 2015- Rievaulx Terrance & Abbey

 old house next to Abbey there's a very thin net covering the thatch probably for wind protection

-go to next part - week one, part five - Thirsk and Sutton Bank
+go to next page - Thirsk & Sutton Bank

 return to Yorkshire trip index